-This is where your personal style exploration is going to come in handy!
-I’d still try on the things you don’t think are your personal style any longer, as there are always alterations and changes you can make to a garment.
+This is where your personal style exploration comes in handy!
+I’d still try on the things you don’t think are your personal style any longer.
+There are always alterations and changes you can make to a garment.
 Worst-case scenario, it only strengthens your sense of personal style, your dislikes, per se!

 Now then, if “love” seems a little strong for you, try this on for size…you should LOVE the way you feel in your clothes!